jaydenly15/UK-Demographic-Data-Collection/README.md

 **Files and Scripts:**

 - `availableCensusDatasetsScraper.py` – Scrapes the Census 2011 and 2021 Data Finder websites to find datasets available at LSOA granularity.
 Outputs metadata CSVs: `datasets_lsoa_2011.csv` and `datasets_lsoa_2021.csv`.
-- `datasets_lsoa_2011.csv` – Contains metadata for all 2011 Census datasets at LSOA level.
-- `datasets_lsoa_2021.csv` – Contains metadata for all 2021 Census datasets at LSOA level.
-- `downloadCensusTable.ipynb` (or its Python equivalent) – Automates downloading, cleaning, and merging of selected datasets from the CSV lists.
+- `downloadCensusTable.ipynb` – Automates downloading, cleaning and merging of selected datasets.
 Key features:
   - Uses fuzzy matching to search for datasets of interest.
-  - Allows manual selection of datasets by ID.
   - Builds the correct NOMIS API URLs by checking if datasets support percentage measures and/or include rural/urban dimensions.
   - Downloads datasets and cleans column names to PascalCase, prefixed with dataset code.
   - Merges multiple datasets on `Geography` and `GeographyCode`.